University of Michigan School of Information

 - Special requirements for the course/program

-- Be amenable to students scoping the project further once client match is confirmed
+- Client should be amenable to students scoping the project further once project match is confirmed

-- Student Archival Engagement.
-Students developed a tool to collect qualitative and quantitative data to measure undergraduate student learning and engagement in regard to primary source and archival literacy.
+- Student archival engagement.
+Students developed a tool to collect qualitative and quantitative data to measure undergraduate student learning and engagement related to primary source and archival literacy.

 Contact us